Free personalized radio that

-The son of a vicar, Lemmy Kilmister (born Ian Fraiser Kilmister; December 24, 1945) first began playing rock & roll in 1964, when he joined two local Blackpool, England, R&B bands, the Rainmakers and the Motown Sect.
+The son of a vicar, Lemmy Kilmister (born Ian Fraiser Kilmister, December 24, 1945) first began playing rock & roll in 1964, when he joined two local Blackpool, England R&B bands, the Rainmakers and the Motown Sect.
 Over the course of the '60s, he played with a number of bands -- including the Rockin' Vickers, Gopal's Dream, and Opal Butterfly -- as well as briefly working as a roadie for Jimi Hendrix.
-In 1971, he joined the heavy prog rock band Hawkwind as a bassist.
-Lemmy was originally slated to stay with the band only six months, yet he stayed with the group for four years.
-During that time, he wrote and sang several songs with the band, including their signature song, the number three U.K. hit "Silver Machine" (1972).
+In 1971, he joined the heavy prog rock band Hawkwind as bassist.
+Lemmy was originally slated to stay with the band only six months, but he stayed with the group for four years.
+During that time, he wrote and sang several songs with the band, including their signature track, the number three U.K. hit "Silver Machine" (1972).

-Lemmy was kicked out of Hawkwind in the spring of 1975, after he spent five days in a Canadian prison for drug possession.
-Once he returned to England, Kilminster set about forming a new band.
-Originally, it was to have been called "B**tard," but he soon decided to call the band Motörhead, named after the last song he wrote for Hawkwind.
+Lemmy was kicked out of Hawkwind in the spring of 1975 after he spent five days in a Canadian prison for drug possession.
+Once he returned to England, Kilmister set about forming a new band.
+Originally, it was to have been called B**tard, but he soon decided to call the band Motörhead, named after the last song he wrote for Hawkwind.
 Lemmy drafted in Pink Fairies guitarist Larry Wallis and drummer Lucas Fox to round out the lineup.
-Motörhead made its debut supporting Greenslade in July.
-Two months later, the group headed into the studio to make its debut album for United Artists with producer Dave Edmunds.
-Motörhead and Edmunds clashed over the direction of recording, resulting in the group firing the producer and replacing him with Fritz Fryer.
-At the end of the year, Fox left the band and Lemmy replaced him with his friend, Philthy Animal (born Philip Taylor), an amateur musician.
+Motörhead made their debut supporting Greenslade in July.
+Two months later, the group headed into the studio to make their debut album for United Artists with producer Dave Edmunds.
+Motörhead and Edmunds clashed over the direction of the recording, resulting in the group firing the producer and replacing him with Fritz Fryer.
+At the end of the year, Fox left the band and Lemmy replaced him with his friend Philthy Animal (born Philip Taylor), an amateur musician.

-Motörhead delivered its debut album to UA early in 1976, but the label rejected the album.
+Motörhead delivered its debut album to UA early in 1976, but the label rejected it.
 Shortly afterward, former Blue Goose and Continuous Performance guitarist "Fast" Eddie Clarke joined the band.
-Following one rehearsal as a four-piece, Wallis left the band, leaving Motörhead as a trio; this is the lineup that would later be recalled as the group's classic period.
-However, the band spent most of 1976 struggling, performing without a contract or manager and generating little money.
-At the end of the year, they cut a single, "White Line Fever"/"Leavin' Here," for Stiff Records which wasn't released until two years later.
-By the summer of 1977, the group had signed a one-record contract with Chiswick Records, releasing their eponymous debut in June; it peaked at number 43 on the U.K. charts.
+Following one rehearsal as a four-piece, Wallis left the band, leaving Motörhead a trio; this is the lineup that would later be recalled as the group's classic period.
+The band spent most of 1976 struggling, however, performing without a contract or manager and generating little money.
+At the end of the year, they cut a single, "White Line Fever"/"Leavin' Here," for Stiff Records that wasn't released until two years later.
+By the summer of 1977, they had signed a one-record contract with Chiswick Records, releasing their eponymous debut in June; it peaked at number 43 on the U.K. charts.
 A year later, the band signed with Bronze Records.

 Overkill, Motörhead's first album for Bronze, was released in the spring of 1979.
 The album peaked at number 24, while its title track became the band's first Top 40 hit.
 Motörhead continued to gain momentum, as their concerts were selling well and Bomber, the follow-up to Overkill, reached number 12 upon its fall release.
 The band was doing so well that UA released the rejected album at the end of the year as On Parole.
 Ace of Spades, released in the fall of 1980, became a number four hit, while the single of the same name reached number 15.